-In addition, routine raw water sampling of reservoirs and tributaries is performed in order to monitor changes in water quality.
-The MDC's Water Analysis Laboratory conducts the physical, chemical, nutrient and biological analyses to help identify potential drinking water contaminants.
+In addition, raw water sampling of reservoirs and tributaries is performed in order to monitor changes in water quality.
+The MDC's Water Quality Laboratory conducts physical, chemical, nutrient and biological analyses to help identify potential drinking water contaminants.

 Permanently protecting water supply watershed land is one of the most important measures that can be taken to strengthen source water protection efforts.
 To this end, the MDC implemented a land acquisition program and has acquired a total of 211.4 acres of additional watershed land since 2006.